JacquelineCl/group_project/README.md

 ![image](https://user-images.githubusercontent.com/67409852/155636523-5070e701-cf1b-4715-b3c7-b440497e2469.png)

 ## Analysis Results and Summary
 Disparities in healthcare are an every day reality in the United States so identifying ares for improvement is crucial for the health and well-being of communities.
 To answer the question "Are there are counties in the United States that will be underserved by primary care providers in the United States?", a supervised machine learning model is the most appropriate choice.
 Our model, a logistic regression model using oversampling produces an accuracy score of 99.9% and a r-squared score of 93.8%.
-This model will predict if a county is under-served/appropriately served 99.9% of the time and can predict new data points 93.8% of the time.
+This model will predict if a county is underserved or appropriately served 99.9% of the time and can predict new data points 93.8% of the time.

 ![image](https://user-images.githubusercontent.com/67409852/155261745-376a9a31-1e1e-4a56-a54e-3296e236bb6c.png)